a34729t/RegionMonitoringSwift/README.md

 # TODO

 * Add local notifications on CLRegion entry/exit in background mode
-* Make UI not suck
+* Make BeaconMananger aware of all the regions we are inside/outside of (use NSUserDefaults for each region)